fjp321/fjp321/README.md

 💞️ I’m looking to collaborate on ...
 + Gnu Radio custom block design in C++ or Python
-+ Signals modelling in Gnu Octave
++ Signals modelling using Pyhton

 ✏️ I’m working on ...
 + Gentoo installation scripts for AMD devices